open-toolchain/tekton-catalog/toolchain/README.md

 - Add a github integration to your toolchain with the repository containing the tasks (https://github.com/open-toolchain/tekton-catalog)
 - Add this github integration to the Definitions tab of your Continuous Delivery tekton pipeline, with the Path set to `toolchain`

+## Usages

+- The `sample-build` sub-directory contains an EventListener definition that you can include in your CD tekton pipeline configuration to run an example showing a simple usage of the `toolchain-build`.

+- The `sample-dm` sub-directory contains an EventListener definition that you can include in your CD tekton pipeline configuration to run an example showing a simple usage of the `toolchain-publish-deployable-mapping`.

 ## toolchain-build

 This task perform build operation on the given workspace.
 Default build operations managed are maven build for instance.